Biosensors and Your Health

 Another common biosensor used at home is the pregnancy test.
-Home pregnancy tests use color-changing strips to detect pregnancy in urine.
+Home pregnancy tests use color-changing strips to detect pregnancy Substances produced in one part of the body to signal another part to react a certain way. in urine.
 Pregnancy tests are still done in doctor’s offices.
 But the home test has become a reliable alternative since it was first introduced more than 40 years ago.

 The rapid strep test is another commonly used biosensor.
 If you have a sore throat, your doctor may want to use one to test for bacteria called streptococci.
 The rapid strep test can provide results from a swab of the back of your throat in a few minutes—with 95% accuracy.
 Your doctor may still send a throat swab to a lab to confirm a positive test result.
 But they can use the rapid test results to start treatment immediately.